Our Wythenshawe House Office is now open again by appointment only, find out more here.

-Volunteering is currently being delivered online via a telephony buddy system as is open to all tenants and residents.
-The volunteering team will also take over the vulnerable calls from housing colleagues for the tenants who still require regular contact.
-If you would like to get involved in the Real Neighbours Buddy scheme please email email@example.com to find out more.
+During the lockdown volunteering has been delivered online via a telephony buddy system that is open to all tenants and residents.
+The team have also taken over calls from housing colleagues for the tenants who still require regular contact.
+If you would like to get involved in the Real Neighbours Buddy scheme please email firstname.lastname@example.org to find out more.

 The Current approach has included: